alpinejs/alpine/packages/docs/src/en/plugins/trap.md

 Alpine's Trap plugin allows you to conditionally trap focus inside an element.

-This is useful for modals and other dialogue elements.
+This is useful for modals and other dialog elements.

 <a name="installation"></a>
 ## Installation